Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

 ##### Scale factor for order 2

-And the main takeaway here is the global scale factor:
+And the main takeaway here is the global scale factor for scattering order 2:

 $$
 \sigma_2\left( \mu, \alpha, \rho \right) = \rho^2 \sigma( \mu, \alpha, \rho )